stormtrooper88/Milestoneproject---User-centric-project/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

+I am currently having trouble with my video being loaded onto the page.
+This is video is a welcome message and so should be seen regularly. – This has since been resolved but now the video isn’t playing.

+I have had problems moving my nav bar to the middle which through watching videos on how to edit this I was able to change it. (insert link)
+I cannot seem to place my footer at the bottom and middle of the page.

+The links I have in my footer are not linking with their respective sites.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 Deployment